-- Only graduates of Sherman High School are eligible. - The following documents constitute a complete application packet and are ALL due to the High School Scholarship Advisor by 4:00 p.m.
-April 15th. - ✓ Application: The Sherman County Scholarship Association/Charles Davis Education Fund College Application Form available on the Sherman County School website https://sjshs.weebly.com.
-ALL SECTIONS MUST BE FILLED OUT COMPLETELY AND IT MUST BE SIGNED. - ✓ Transcript: Applicants must include an unofficial copy of their most recently completed term or semester's transcript. - ✓ SAR: The Student Aid Report (SAR) is generated when parents/applicants complete the Free Application for Federal Student Aid (FAFSA).
-If the SAR is not submitted to the high school Scholarship Advisor before the deadline, the applicant will still be eligible for scholarship funds, but will be ranked behind ALL other applicants in this 40% FAFSA rating category. - ✓ Form W-9: Completed and signed.
-YOUR ACTUAL SIGNATURE IS REQUIRED.

-✓ Remind App: Signup using the Remind App so you will not miss important deadlines.
+- The following documents constitute a complete application packet and are ALL due to the High School Scholarship Advisor by 4:00 p.m.
+April 15th. - Application: The Charles E Davis Application and the Sherman County Scholarship Association Application available on the Sherman County School website https://sjshs.weebly.com ALL SECTIONS MUST BE FILLED OUT COMPLETELY.
+Option A applicants have filled out the CSA "Pre-application" at csascholars.org/cdavis. - ✓ Awards Form: A completed Sherman County Scholarship Awards Form. - Letters of Recommendation: Two (2) letters of recommendation are required.
+Letters must include signatures, contact information, and disclosure of the relationship, such as employer, school counselor, or teacher.
+Letters cannot be from a relative. - Transcript: Applicants must include an official copy of their high school transcript from the Sherman High School Main Office. - SAR: The Student Aid Report (SAR) is generated when parents/applicants complete the Free Application for Federal Student Aid (FAFSA).
+If the SAR is not submitted to the high school Scholarship Advisor office before the deadline, the applicant will still be eligible for scholarship funds, but will be ranked behind ALL other applicants in this 30% FAFSA rating category. - ✓ SAT or ACT Scores: The SAT or ACT are an optional Scholarship category.
+Those applicants who decide NOT to take the SAT or ACT are still eligible for scholarship money, however they will NOT have a score in this 10% SAT rating category. - ✓ Form W-9: Must be completed and signed in ink. - Remind App: Signup using the Remind App so you will not miss important deadlines.
 Simply text @sscholarsh to this number 81010.
+Updated 2-20-20